punitkatiyar/html-master-guide/ducat-html.md

 >Displaying a web page in a web Browser

 ### HTML Elements

- Block level elements
+>Block level elements

- Inline elements
+>Inline elements

- Empty elements
+>Empty elements

 ### Working with Forms

-> Creating a Form
+>Creating a Form

 >Form Tag